 Some of the not-in-this-post ones were at Eurobike.
 Well, actually, I think all of them were at Eurobike, but only some of them were talking openly about where they stand.
 So I’ll focus on those.
 But for this post I’ll be focusing on the ones I had time to catch-up with.

 Remember, the main goal of virtually all these devices is on-bike aerodynamic information.
-It’s primarily targeted at triathletes (those on time-trial bikes), and less so at this stage for roadies.
+It’s primarily targeted at triathletes (those on time-trial bikes), and less so at this stages for roadies.
 The technology certainly works on road bikes of course, but the primary market at this point and time for most of these companies is the time trial/triathlete crowd.

 The goal for all of these devices is to be able to capture and transmit aerodynamic data to a screen on your handlebars.
 In almost all cases today, that’s a Garmin screen, because none of the other companies have implemented anything yet (they could, they just haven’t).
 Typically this information includes at a minimum CdA (which is basically a metric of how aero you are), often also wind speed and wind direction, and then from there each one tends to offer slightly different metrics.
 In some cases some companies may instead offer non-CdA feedback values at lower price points that are basically along the lines of ‘That made things better, that made things worse, etc…).

-The idea here being that athletes get their position and such fitted in the offseason/early-season, but it may not be super-aero by the time they get to race day or 5 hours into a training session.
+The idea here being that athletes get their position and such fitted in the offseason/early-season, but it may not be super-aero by time they get to race day or 5 hours into a training session.
 So this way you can monitor your aero-ness throughout the entire event (race or training).
 Wind tunnel or track sessions are incredibly valuable to help establish a baseline, but helping maintain that baseline is equally (if not more) important.
 If you go to a track or wind tunnel, and then three months later race…if those positions don’t match precisely (down to the shoulder shrug), then that money was likely wasted.
 Again, this aims to remedy that.
-I tend to see these as complementary technologies/efforts.
+I tend to see these as complimentary technologies/efforts.

 In any case, let’s dive into the plans of each one.
 Since I covered the tech basics above, I’m going to focus primarily on the core details of their delivery plans and differences, rather than re-hashing what the tech is in every section.
 Got it?
 Good.